ralphkb/sentinel-tickets/README.md

 - Ticket claiming feature that can be turned on/off.
 - Automatic saving of transcripts upon ticket deletion and force deletion.
 - Option to manually save a transcript with images downloaded, use with caution as it increases the transcript size.
+- Options to DM users upon ticket close, ticket reopen or the usage of the alert command.
 - Option to DM users on ticket deletion with their transcript and an embed with useful information.
 - Configurable rating/feedback system with logs of the responses.
 - Option to select Transcript type, can be HTML or TXT however HTML is recommended.
 - Ticket logs for multiple ticket events, such as ticket create, close, delete, force delete, reopen, claim, unclaim etc.
+- Option to select a channel for each log event to be sent to.
 - Precise and organized logs of errors and all ticket events in a logs.txt file.
 - Option to edit the activity of the bot.
 - Multiple Commands: Efficiently manage tickets with various commands.